Swapnil-2502/SimplerTechnologies-Assignment/README.md

 ### 🔹 Task 3: `<UserCard />` Component
 - Reusable component that accepts `name` and `email` as props
-- Card-style layout with profile initials and dark theme styling
+- Card-style layout with dark theme styling

 ---